Converter N Mm2 To Psi

 • 1 N/mm² = (0.2248 lbf/N) / (645.16 mm²/in²) ≈ 0.000349 psi

-This means that one N/mm² is approximately equal to 0.000349 psi.
-Therefore, to convert any value from N/mm² to psi, you simply multiply the N/mm² value by this conversion factor.
+What this tells us is one N/mm² is approximately equal to 0.000349 psi.
+So, to convert any value from N/mm² to psi, you simply multiply the N/mm² value by this conversion factor.

 Example: